PERU

 Estimates are that 3.6 million of these animals reside within Peru’s borders, comprising 80 percent of the world’s population.
 There are thought to be at least 50,000 families in the altiplano that raise alpaca for income.

 These creatures eat less food than others of their size, and the sparse native grasses of the high plain provide all the nutrition they need.
-In fact, they need to eat only two percent of their body weight to remain healthy, because of their highly efficient digestion.
+In fact, they need to eat only 2 percent of their body weight to remain healthy, because of their highly efficient digestion.

 Alpaca stomachs have three compartments that extract all possible nutrients from their forage.
 Also, they have developed adaptations to preserve their food supply, such as two-toed, padded feet to tread gently on the vegetation and consuming only exposed leaves so that the roots can regrow.